Pennsylvania county says 2,500 voter registrations being investigated for possible fraud

 D’Agostino said the applications were not limited to a single party and had been collected at various spots in Republican-majority Lancaster.

-A spokesperson for the Pennsylvania Department of State said the agency expected to comment about the situation later Friday.
-The state attorney general's office, which was also contacted by Lancaster officials, declined to comment.
+The Pennsylvania Department of State issued a statement Friday praising the elections workers “for their diligent work in spotting this potential fraud and bringing it to the attention of law enforcement.”
+The state attorney general’s office, which was also contacted by Lancaster officials, declined to comment.

 About 3 in 5 of the applications that have so far been fully investigated have had problems, Adams said.
 Other applications among the 2,500 have been verified as accurate and are being processed as normal, she said.